mshroyer/sapling-builds/README.md

 ## Details

+There are official Sapling [releases](https://github.com/facebook/sapling/releases) for macOS, Windows, and Ubuntu, but not for AlmaLinux 10 or similar distributions.
+Additionally, the official releases are updated infrequently, and currently out-of-date at the time of writing.

-Meta provides [instructions](https://sapling-scm.com/docs/introduction/installation) for installing Sapling from source.
+Meta provides [instructions](https://sapling-scm.com/docs/introduction/installation) for building Sapling from source.
 But these aren't trivial on AlmaLinux 10, requiring specific system dependencies, some patches, and a build of [fbthrift](https://github.com/facebook/fbthrift) as a prerequisite.
 In turn, fbthrift itself requires some finagling to build.

 This is a set of docker/podman containers to build and smoke-test the fbthrift dependency and then Sapling itself.
 Those are done as two distinct steps so that the fbthrift build (very time-consuming and rather flaky) can be done once in order to support multiple Sapling builds (less slow and fairly reliable).